zendframework/zend-expressive-authentication/docs/book/v1/intro.md

 ## Default User class

 We provide a default implementation of `UserInterface` via the class `Zend\Expressive\Authentication\DefaultUser`.
-This class is a basic implementation of `UserInterface`.
-This class is final and it's immutable, that means you cannot change it state at runtime.
+The class is final and immutable, in order to prevent runtime changes.
+We provide a factory class for generating `DefaultUser` instances via `Zend\Expressive\Authentication\DefaultUserFactory`.

 In order to set the identity and the user's role we provided a default factory class that generates a `UserInterface` object.
 This factory is `Zend\Expressive\Authentication\UserInterfaceFactory`.
 This class uses a `generate`